precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ![Mapping configuration](images/docs/configuration/doc-mapping.png)

-The `provide` mesh and `receive` mesh are then assigned to the `from` and `to` slot in the mapping configuration to indicate the source mesh, on which data is written, and the target mesh, on which data is read.
-In addition to source and target mesh, each mapping defines a `direction`, which can either be `read` or `write`:
+The `provide` mesh and `receive` mesh are then assigned to the `from` and `to` slot in the mapping configuration to indicate the mesh, on which data is written, and the mesh, on which data is read.
+In addition to a `from` and `to` mesh, each mapping defines a `direction`, which can either be `read` or `write`:

 * `read` mappings are executed _before_ you can read data from the mesh.
 In the example above, `Temperature` is received on `MyMesh2`, then it is mapped from `MyMesh2` to `MyMesh1` and, finally, read from `MyMesh1`.
 * `write` mappings are executed _after_ you have written data.

 The `direction` indicates, how the defined meshes are used from the participant perspective: for a `read` mapping, the participant reads data from the `provide` mesh (`MyMesh1`), for a `write` mapping, the participant writes data to the `provide` mesh.
-Therefore, the `direction` is related to the `exchange` tag of the `coupling-scheme`, as the remote mesh defined by the 'other' participant (e.g. `MyMesh2`) needs to be the mesh used in `<exchange mesh="MyMesh2" ...`.
-In principle, each `read` mapping can be transformed into a `write` mapping (ignoring the [restrictions for parallel participants for now](configuration-mapping.html#restrictions-for-parallel-participants)) by shifting the mapping tag on the 'other' involved participant (e.g. `MySolver2`).
+In principle, each `read` mapping can be transformed into a `write` mapping (see the section [restrictions for parallel participants](configuration-mapping.html#restrictions-for-parallel-participants) below) by shifting the mapping tag on the 'other' involved participant (e.g. `MySolver2`).
 Depending on the configuration, data mapping might be computationally demanding.
 In preCICE the mapping is executed on the participant, where the mapping tag is defined in the configuration file.

 {% note %}
 All data mappings are executed during `advance` and not in `readData`, cf. the section on  [how to couple your own code](couple-your-code-overview.html).